 While all major card issuers have application restrictions, Chase’s restrictions are the strictest when it comes to considering the cards you’ve applied for with other card issuers.
 As a result I’d recommend applying for Chase credit cards early on in your credit journey.

-In other words, if you’re interested in cards from Amex, Chase, and Citi, pick up the Chase cards first.
+In other words, if you’re interested in cards from Amex, Capital One, Chase, and Citi, generally pick up the Chase cards first.

 Apply for Chase business cards before personal cards

 If you’re interested in applying for both personal and business Chase cards, make sure you apply for business cards first.
 As explained above, while both personal and business Chase cards are subjected to the 5/24 rule, applying for a Chase business card doesn’t count as a further card towards that limit.
-That’s because a Chase business card won’t fully display on your personal credit report.
+That’s because a Chase business card won’t show on your personal credit report in the same way as a personal card.

 Apply for “hub” Chase cards first